Edgewater, Chicago: International community

 The historic Church of the Atonement is home to the Anglican faithful of Edgewater.

 Recognizing the proximity to Chicago's Lakefront and access to the Red Line elevated train, an influx of new residents have relocated to Edgewater over the past 20 years.
 Many of Edgewater's new residents are immigrants from the Horn of Africa and the former Yugoslavia.
 The area has a great density of Bosnian, Serb and Croat residents.
 These people, troubled by civil war and tough conditions in their homeland, have been encouraged to settle in the area.
 Ethiopians, Eritreans and Somalis from the Horn region live and socialize in Edgewater.
 The city is known for accepting new, thriving enclaves of ethnicities in centuries past.
 This new settlement is a modern revival of that tradition.
 Of recent, many new residents have come from the neighboring Lakeview and Lincoln Park neighborhoods, due to the affordable housing and Edgewater's proximity to the city's rapid transit (CTA) system which allows for an easy commute into the city's downtown.
 On the streets of Edgewater, one can encounter women in traditional dress and grandmothers strolling with their grandchildren, while the middle generation is out making a living in the new world of Chicago.

 Politics

-The Edgewater community area has supported the Democratic Party in the past two presidential elections.
+The Edgewater community area has supported the Democratic Party in presidential elections.
 In the 2016 presidential election, the Edgewater cast 22,676 votes for Hillary Clinton and cast 2,546 votes for Donald Trump (86.07% to 9.66%).
 In the 2012 presidential election, Edgewater cast 20,028 votes for Barack Obama and cast 3,083 votes for Mitt Romney (84.67% to 13.03%).